 - Find out about the 2013-14 Breakfast Games.

-- Learn about the annual Colorado School Breakfast Challenge, presented by the Colorado No Kid Hungry campaign, as well as see past challenge winners.
+- Learn about the annual Colorado School Breakfast Challenge, as well as see past challenge winners.

 Breakfast is considered the most important meal of the day, and the Breakfast Games invites schools across Colorado to strive for gold in an annual school challenge.
 This year’s competition includes more than a dozen middle schools vying for the title of “Breakfast Games Champion,” and the winning schools — the two with the largest increase in breakfast participation — will receive cash prizes.